 - Unhurried Pace of Life.
 He was never in a hurry, except to go to Jerusalem and embrace his cross (John 11:6; Mark 10:32).

 - Abandoning Outcomes to God.
 Jesus was tempted to become paralyzed with fear about the cross.
 Satan and his demons, along with many people who hated him, were trying to kill him.
-Would he make it to the cross to die for us, to be “lifted up” publicly so as it draws people to God?
+Would he make it to the cross to die for us, to be “lifted up” publicly so it would draw people to God?
 He let go.
 He chose not to force things, but to trust the Father’s will.
 To the Father, he abandoned the outcomes of his sufferings and trials to come, as he always did.
 (Mark 14:32-42)

 Jesus Said No to Inappropriate Behavior